 Here are some questions to ask them…

-Why do you think you are so disappointed ?
+- Why do you think you are so disappointed?
 Get over the surface answer and help them get to the crux of their pain.
 Follow up their answers with a few ‘what else is the cause of your disappointment?’.
-You will be surprised with what unfolds.
+You will be surprised by what unfolds.

 Step 3.
 Ask if you can give them some ideas: Don’t rain down on them with advice and solutions.
 Ask if they need your ideas and inputs.
 It is important to just be there for kids and not threaten their semblance of intelligence.

 Step 4.
 Help them look at things from a different perspective: Discuss scenarios, stories and help them see their disappointments from different perspectives.
 You can also help them see the difference between an injustice and a consequence.